Value-Based Goal Setting: The Values-First Framework

 | Symbolic concessions | Breaking an impasse | May feel like betraying a value |

-Time-bounding decisions allows you to revisit choices after a set period.
+Time-bounding decisions lets you revisit choices after a set period.
 This prevents feeling permanently trapped by a difficult compromise.

 Case Study: Career Growth vs. Family Time

-The tension between career advancement and family commitments represents one of the most common value conflicts professionals face.
-In fact, the United States ranks only 55th globally for work-life balance, reflecting how challenging this particular conflict remains.
+The tension between career advancement (achievement, power) and family commitments (benevolence) represents one of the most common value conflicts professionals face.
+The conflict is real because Schwartz’s circle places these values in genuine tension [1].

 Consider this practical approach: